Dennis Bonnen: Issues

 Bonnen voted in support of legislation to ban sanctuary cities in Texas, legalize open carry, authorize concealed carry on college campuses, require Voter ID, permit religious organizations to decline to perform marriage services, require the Texas Rangers to investigate public corruption, and require colleges and universities to fund student centers for family and traditional values.
 In 2019, he voted in support of House Bill 3, legislation that invested an additional $4.5 billion in education, $2 billion for teacher pay raises, and $5 billion in property tax relief.
 He also voted for HJR 38 to authorize a constitutional amendment banning a state income tax, a measure that passed the House 100–42.

 Texas Monthly named Bonnen as a Best Lawmaker in June 2019 for his work as Speaker of the Texas House of Representative during Texas' 86th Legislative Session.
 The Conservative Roundtable of Texas rated Bonnen a 94 percent on their Conservative Effectiveness Index in 2017, a 100 percent in 2015, and a 100 percent in 2012.

 Other activities

 Outside of his work in the legislature, Bonnen entered the field of banking in the mid-2000s, "becoming president, CEO and chairman of Heritage Bank in 2008".
 Bonnen remained in that role until 2019, when Heritage Bank was acquired by Third Coast Bank, with Bonnen becoming vice chairman of Third Coast Bank.
+In 2023, Bonnen co-founded the strategic consulting firm Second Floor Strategies.

 In 2009, the Houston Business Journal named Bonnen one of their "40 Under 40".
 In 2013, he was inducted into the Angleton Independent School District Hall of Fame, and in 2015 was honored as the 2014-15 Brazosport Friend of the College.